YuukanOO/seelf/DOCUMENTATION.md

 http:
   host: 0.0.0.0 # HTTP_HOST Host to listen to
   port: 8080 # HTTP_PORT,PORT Port to listen to
+  secure: false # HTTP_SECURE Wether or not the web server is served over https.
+If omitted, determine this information from the BALANCER_DOMAIN.
+It controls wether or not cookie are sent with the Secure flag and the scheme used on the Location header of created resources
   secret: "<generated if empty>" # HTTP_SECRET Secret key to use when signing cookies
 balancer:
   domain: "http://docker.locahost" # BALANCER_DOMAIN Main domain to use when deploying an application.
 If starting with https://, Let's Encrypt certificates will be generated and the acme email is mandatory.
 If you change this domain afterward, you'll have to redeploy your apps for now